martinkooij/MMM-AfterShip/README.md

 position: 'top_right',	// This can be any of the regions.
 Best results in left or right regions.
 header: 'My Parcels',   // This is optional
 config: {
-	apiKey: 'Your API KEY goes here', // Your free API Key from aftership.com }
+	apiKey: 'Your API KEY goes here' // Your free API Key from aftership.com }
 }
 ````